nikhileshbaghel/PR2PO/README.md

 perform operations like Create, Display and generate using file.

 Output of the file will look something like this. ![PO_SS](https://user-images.githubusercontent.com/88043998/179545678-937fecef-8a51-4bd4-926a-00f0a78b394c.jpg)
-It will be save in your disk storage with name Current_PO.txt
+It will be saved in your disk storage with name Current_PO.txt